Five Ways Not To Pay Tax on 1099c Forgiveness of Debt

 4. In the case of a taxpayer other than a C corporation, the indebtedness cancelled was qualified real property business indebtedness; or

-5. The indebtedness cancelled was qualified principal residence indebtedness which is discharged before January 1, 2012.
+5. The indebtedness cancelled was qualified principal residence indebtedness which was discharged before January 1, 2012.

 Debt cancellation must be reported on IRS Form 982 and filed with your tax return.
 If you are preparing your taxes yourself, the IRS has detailed instructions on completing Form 982 on their website.